Last Updated on August 11, 2021

 The right book at the right time

 I like that idea that it’s not about the right book, it’s about the right book at the right time.
-Sometimes you read something and you are just ready for something to click, it’s the right time for that book.
+Sometimes you read something and you are just ready for something to click or have an ah-ha moment, it was the right time for that book.
+It also reminds me of that idea

 Here are some work-in-progress lists of books that had a big influence on my thinking.